What we do

 AUSTRALIAN MINING PROJECTS OVERSEAS

-On 12 March 2018, we are launching a four-month program (March-June) to assist mining-service companies win work on Australian mining projects overseas.
+Our four-month program (March-July) assists mining-service companies win work on Australian mining projects overseas.

 Examples: the KSK copper project in Indonesia (Asiamet Resources), the Bibiani underground gold project in Ghana (Resolute Mining); extension of the Olaroz lithium mine in Argentina (Orocobre).